bnw/firefly-iii-fints-importer/Readme.md

 Instead of entering all necessary account information every time, you can load it from a JSON-file.
 Simply create such a JSON-file in the `data/configurations` folder by adapting the provieded [`data/configurations/example.json`](data/configurations/example.json).
 When starting the app in your browser, you can then choose the JSON-file as a configuration source.
+Please note that the `bank_2fa`-value in the JSON file corresponds to the number of the 2-factor authentication as listed in [`app/public/html/collecting-data.twig`](app/public/html/collecting-data.twig).
 Thanks to [joBr99](https://github.com/joBr99) for this feature!